 SGT Nathan Shumaker joined the U.S. Army in 2006 right after graduating from high school.
 He went to Fort Knox, Kentucky for basic training and went to Fort Sill, Oklahoma for Advanced Individual Training as a Cannon Crewmember (Field Artillery).
 In October 2007, Nate was assigned to Alpha Battery 3rd Battalion 321st Field Artillery Regiment, 18th Fires Brigade.
 In December 2007, he deployed for 15 months to Khowst Province, Afghanistan.
 Nate’s unit’s mission was to provide artillery support for Coalition Forces.

-It is with humbleness and honor that the Joshua Chamberlain Society announces our 9th JCS Hero, Sgt.
+It is with humbleness and honor that the Joshua Chamberlain Society adopted our first killed-in-action JCS Hero, Sgt.
 Denis Kisseloff, United States Army (Missouri National Guard).
 Sgt.
 Kisseloff was killed-in-action on May 14, 2010, leaving behind his two beautiful children, Serena and Aleksander.

 Specialist Tim Taylor served in the United States Army.
 He was adopted by JCS St. Louis in 2017.